-Michael Jackson’s Former Maid Says He Was A Pedophile, She Would Find Little Boys Underwear In His Jacuzzi
+Michael Jackson’s Former Maid Says He Was A Pedophile, She Would Find Little Boys’ Underwear In His Jacuzzi

 “There are at least 11 new victims who claim they were molested and even raped by Jackson when they were between the ages of 7 and 14 — and the list is growing,” a source shared.

 The Jackson scandal is just now being talked about more after Wade Robson and James Safechuck showed their documentary series Leaving Neverland at Sundance.
-Robson claims that he was sexually assaulted by Jackson when he stayed at him Neverland Ranch but was told that his future career would be ruined if he told anyone what happened.
+Robson claims that he was sexually assaulted by Jackson when he stayed with him at Neverland Ranch but was told that his future career would be ruined if he told anyone what happened.

 It will be interesting to see how everything ends up panning out.